Meet Wesley Haffenden

 What I Believe

-I believe in dignity.
 Every person deserves respect, opportunity, and the ability to build a stable life.

-I believe in accountability.
 Government should answer to the people, not lobbyists or special interests.

-I believe in freedom.
 The freedom to build a life, make your own choices, and be treated fairly under the law.

 That means safe and affordable housing, healthcare that prioritizes people over profit, wages that reflect the value of hard work, and modern policies that reflect the reality people are living in today.